dre1597/alura-challenge-front-end/README.md

 ## Things to improve

 -   Finish some details on layout
--   Add the functionality of save the cards (maybe on local storage)
 -   Improve the variable names and mixins
+-   Improve the save on local storage functionality

 ## Setup